Skip to content

 – For a quartz watch, the main maintenance consists of changing the battery as soon as it is empty.

-– Do not delay replacing the battery to avoid any risk of damaging the mechanism.
+– Do not delay in replacing the battery to avoid any risk of damage to the mechanism.

 PROTECT AGAINST IMPACTS

-Protect your watch from shocks and keep it working properly
+Protect your watch from shocks and preserve its proper functioning

 – Watches are precious objects, sensitive to shocks and jolts, so it is important to take care of them.

-– We recommend removing your automatic watch when playing violent sports or involving high accelerations, such as tennis or golf.
+– We recommend that you remove your automatic watch when playing violent sports or sports involving strong accelerations, such as tennis or golf.

-– Even though the sapphire crystal effectively protects the dial against scratches, it is best to avoid any shock that could damage the internal mechanism.
+– Even though the sapphire crystal effectively protects the dial from scratches, it is best to avoid any shock that could damage the internal mechanism.

 – Centrifugal forces and repeated impacts can affect the accuracy and longevity of your watch.